The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Systematics on scaling relation modeling

 It is clear that this test introduces six extra free parameters, and therefore, assesses the level of the systematics of the model choices we have made throughout this paper.
 What we find is quite interesting.
 In fact, we discover a degeneracy between mixture model parameters, $f_{AGN}$ and $f_{RS}$, and the scatter evolution and mass dependence parameters.
 This degeneracy can very well be explained physically.
-The population that occupies the low-count-rate, low-richness can be comprised of both contaminants that our detection and confirmation pipeline is not able to distinguish from a galaxy cluster or low-mass groups of galaxies that upscatter in the scaling relation by, for instance, because of the presence of AGN in its core \citep{Bulbul2022}.
+The population that occupies the low-count-rate, low-richness can be comprised of both contaminants that our detection and confirmation pipeline is not able to distinguish from a galaxy cluster or low-mass groups of galaxies that upscatter in the scaling relation by, for instance, because of the presence of AGNs in its core \citep{Bulbul2022}.
 Our simulations \citep{Comparat2020, Seppi2022} suggest that low-count-rate, low-richness entries in our catalog are due to AGN and RS contaminants.
-However, only chance overlap between AGN and clusters was introduced in \erosita digital twin, and AGN inside group and cluster-sized halos were not introduced, while the situation in the real extended source cosmology catalog might be somewhat different.
+However, only a chance overlap between AGNs and clusters was introduced in \erosita digital twin, while AGNs inside group and cluster-sized halos were not introduced.
+However, the situation in the real extended source cosmology catalog might be somewhat different.